 Ishwar Sharan aka Swami Devananda : I was brought up in the foothills of western Canada.
 My purva ashrama family were middle class professionals and religious, God-fearing Protestant Christians.
 I was fed from birth on the strong meat of the Old Testament prophets.
-But in my early teens my father discovered that I did not love Jesus and was not afraid of the unforgiving, vindictive Hebrew god Jehovah.
+But in my early teens my father discovered that I did not love Jesus and was not afraid of his “divine” father, the vindictive, unforgiving Hebrew god Jehovah.
 I was excommunicated from his small Christian congregation.
 It was a very liberating experience and I left home soon afterwards.

 I began to read Buddhism and existential philosophy.
 Perhaps as a legacy of my early years, I retained an avid interest in Christian history.
 I was always trying to discover how such a fearful and repressive religion came into being.
 I read Gore Vidal’s book Julian about the last Pagan emperor of Rome.
 Julian the Apostate became my hero along with Alexander the Great.
 Julian was the great ascetic and philosopher and Alexander the great king and traveller.
 I followed in Alexander’s footsteps, visiting as nearly as possible every place that he had visited on his journey to the East.